joelguittet/genially-scripts/src/quizDragDropResult.md

 It is possible to define multiple destination zones with ID `Zx` where `x` is a number starting at 1.

-The sucess result item is grouped with an HTML elements as shown below:
+The success result item is grouped with an HTML elements as shown below:

 ```
 <div id="Success"></div><script></script>
 ```

-The Succes element will be shown if the draggable item is moved to Z1.
+The Success element is optional and will be shown if the draggable item is moved to Z1.

 The error result item is grouped with an HTML elements as shown below: